Illustration by Diego Blanco.

 - Disposal of obsolete and damaged goods

-Warehouse procedures must take into consideration local laws, which is why having a local international warehousing partner is recommended.
 Though these procedures should provide checks and balances, they must also have the flexibility to cater to unique situations.
-A good warehouse is focused on the end goal of a procedure, so it is common practice, to limit the level of details in the procedures document.
+A good warehouse is focused on the end goal of a procedure, so it’s common practice to limit the level of details in the procedures document.

 - Characteristics of goods to be stored